tidev/titanium-sdk/releasing_the_sdk.md

 ## Release Notes

 Once the changelog has been generated, I typically open it in an editor like VSCode and open a markdown to HTML preview (Cmd+P, Markdown: Open Preview to Side).
 I then copy the new release's section to my clipboard and paste it into the Wiki.
 Note that this will only pick up changes that have been committed so far.
-If you're producing the release notes ahead of time the listing may be incomplete, the Community Contributions migh tbe incomplete, and the module versions may be outdated.
+If you're producing the release notes ahead of time the listing may be incomplete, the Community Contributions might tbe incomplete, and the module versions may be outdated.

 ### Staging Release Notes